zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/queryfirstordefault.md

 ---
 PermaID: 1000175
-Name: QueryFirstOrDefault
+Name: QueryFirstOrDefault Method
 ---

-# Dapper - QueryFirstOrDefault
+# Dapper - QueryFirstOrDefault Method

 ## Description
 QueryFirstOrDefault method is an extension method that can be called from any object of type IDbConnection.
 It can execute a query and map the first result, or a default value if the sequence contains no elements.